orchestral/toolkit-docs/src/testbench/basic/define-databases.md

 ## Automatically execute migrations

-By defaults you can use `RefreshDatabase` and just run package migrations define on the package's service provider.
+By defaults you can use the `RefreshDatabase` trait to *only* run package migrations defined through the package's service provider.

 ```php
 <?php